Terrace Garden Methods, Ideas, and Tips:

-- Get organic manures like neem oil, neem seeds extract etc.
+- Get organic manures like neem oil, neem seeds extract, etc.

 Step by Step process to setup Terrace Garden

-- The first step is clean all containers thoroughly and make proper drainage holes at the bottom.
+- The first step is to clean all containers thoroughly and make proper drainage holes at the bottom.

 The seeds of some vegetable crops can be sown directly.
 These seeds are sown in selected pots or polythene covers.
-The depth of sowing should be about 2 and half times of the seed size.
+The depth of sowing should be about 2 and a half times the seed size.
 Most of the vegetables are raised by sowing seeds directly in the containers.

-- Fruits Plants suited for Terrace garden: Banana, Guava, Lime, Papaya etc.
+- Fruits Plants suited for Terrace garden: Banana, Guava, Lime, Papaya, etc.

-- Vegetable plants suited for Terrace Gardening: Transplanted Vegetables: Tomato, brinjal, chillies and Directly sown vegetables: Bitter guard, snake guard, Ridge guard, radish, okra, and beetroot.
+- Vegetable plants suited for Terrace Gardening: Transplanted Vegetables: Tomato, brinjal, chillies, and Directly sown vegetables: Bitter guard, snake guard, Ridge guard, radish, okra, and beetroot.